moser-jose/moser-jose/README.md

 ### Hi there 👋

 I am a Fullstack Programmer, web design, and teacher.
-I am using javascript/php/html/css/ and frameworks like react /react-native/vue.js/flutter/ and others.
+I am using javascript/php/html/css/ and frameworks like react/react-native/flutter.
 I love open source, especially mobile applications and I have some projects in this area.

 _`"Work hard in silence and let your success make the noise. - Dale Carnegie"`_